That’s just what minds do

 You run on the same dodgy operating system as the rest of us.

-The same noisy, twitchy, self-doubting, sugar-craving, contradiction-riddled miracle that is…
+The same noisy, twitchy, craving, self-doubting, contradiction-riddled miracle that is…

 The human mind.